-- Daylen’s Harem Admission Plan.
+- Daylen’s controversial approach to his harem.
 Aside from The Great Betrayal, this is the only other really major moral failing that I feel Daylen is guilty of.
 In short, Daylen acquired some fraction of the women for his harem under threat of violence, tried to prevent them from having children (though this didn’t always work, which seems odd, there are sure ways to go about this, especially if he “never did anything by half measures”), and then refused to see them again if he felt they were becoming “attached” to him.
 For good measure, I’m willing to admit the unspecified “depraved acts” in this category as well.
 That’s a pretty major series of offenses, and he can feel as sorry for it as he likes.
 Though, even here, it bears noting that since they were well taken care of, these young women look more like unwilling concubines than rape victims to me.
 Just because the book’s modern audience doesn’t acknowledge the distinction doesn’t mean it’s not there.
 The difference is profound, and would certainly have appeared so to the Night haunted, famine ridden population of Everfall.

 - Apparently some of the young women completely lost their minds from the ordeals they encountered in Daylen’s harem, which, I guess that can happen?
 It happens in Everfall at least.
 Daylen executed these “mindless” young women and justified it as “mercy” but it looks more like a sick form of PR damage control to me.
 So, chock that one up as a mortal sin as well.